rdiaz02/EvAM-Tools/evamtools/inst/shiny-examples/evamtools/assets/landing_page.md

 <img src="evamtools.png" width=1/>
 </center>

 ## What is _cross-sectional_ data?<a id="helpcsd"></a>
 ***

-In cross-sectional data, a single sample has been taken from each patient.
-That single sample represents the "observed genotype" of the tumor of that patient.
-Genotype can refer to single point mutations, insertions, deletions or any other genetic modification.
-In this app, as is often done by CPM software, we store cross-sectional data in a matrix, where rows are patients or subjects and columns are genes, and the data are  _0_ if an event is not observed in a patient, or with _1_ if it is observed.
+In cross-sectional data, a single sample has is obtained from each patient.
+That single sample represents the "observed genotype" of, for example, the tumor of that patient.
+Genotype can refer to single point mutations, insertions, deletions, or any other genetic modification.
+In this app, as is often done by CPM software, we store cross-sectional data in a matrix, where rows are patients or subjects, and columns are genes; the data is a 1 if the event was observed and 0 if it was not.

 &nbsp;&nbsp;